Last orders: Rise of closing auctions stirs worries in European stock markets

 The trend has drawn the scrutiny of the French market regulator Autorite des Marches Financiers (AMF), which warned last month that lower liquidity may distort price-setting mechanisms and increase price swings.

-Closing auctions on Euronext's <ENX.PA> Paris blue-chip CAC 40 stock index <.FCHI> account for as much as 40% of volume, it found.
+Closing auctions on Euronext's Paris blue-chip CAC 40 stock index account for as much as 40% of volume, it found.

 "The associated risks are a deterioration in price formation and liquidity during trading sessions, not to mention the operational vulnerabilities at the end of the day given the volumes concentrated in the closing auction," the watchdog said in its report.